basham/swit-workshop-writing/slides.md

 > **Email from charity:**
 > Thank you for donating!
 We will email you quarterly reports detailing how your money is benefiting the cause.

+Notes:
+Sixth, a system should be truthful.
+What it says should be credible, verifiable, and not confusing.
+For example, a person who just donated to a charity received an email.
+It states, "Thank you for donating!
+We will email you quarterly reports detailing how your money is benefiting the cause."
+The message confirms the donation, but it also provides a way for the person to verify that the donation will be used as they intended.
+This gives the person confidence, which encourages them to continue their relationship with the charity.